Back to Blog

 Worried couple reviewing mortgage financial planning documents

-The pattern is predictable: A borrower locks in a contract, secures financing with forged documents, then vanishes after closing.
-The lender discovers the fraud months later when auditing loan files.
-Your client—innocent and eager—is now entangled in legal proceedings.
+The pattern is predictable: A mortgage applicant locks in a contract, secures financing with forged documents, then vanishes after closing.
+The borrower may make a few mortgage payments before defaulting.
+The lender discovers the fraud months later when auditing loan files, after fraud alerts from the mortgage lending process weren’t caught early enough.
+Your client, innocent and eager, is now entangled in legal proceedings.

 The 5 Red Flags That Signal Sophisticated Fraud